engri-1101/vinal/docs/quickstart_guide/tutorial.rst

 .. code-block:: python

    import vinal as vl

-   # Include this if you would like plots to appear within a Jupyter Notebook
+   # Calling output_notebook() makes show() display plot in a Jupyter Notebook.
+   # Without it, a new tab with the plot will be opened.
-   from bokeh.io import output_notebook
+   from bokeh.io import output_notebook, show
-   output_notebook()
+   output_notebook()  # only include if you want plot inline

 All of the algorithm and plotting functions take a NetworkX graph as input.
 The